 - open port 3333 to enable use of the IntuiPad visual touchpad

-If you have installed Intuiface Composer or Player for Windows under an Admin account, all three criteria will be taken care of automatically.
+If you have installed Intuiface Composer or Player on Windows under an Admin account, all three criteria will be taken care of automatically.
 If you installed Intuiface under any other type of account, you will need to run the Intuiface Configuration Tool with administrator rights.
 See this article for more information.

-For a look at the underlying code of IntuiPad, useful for either building your own remote control or incorporating remote control capabilities in a third party application, see the page Guidelines for creating your own remote control.
+For a look at the underlying code of IntuiPad, useful for either building your own remote control or incorporating remote control capabilities in a third party application, see the page guidelines for creating your own remote control.